Jordan-Glass/blog.jglass.me/content/about.md

 **In Cyber Security**, I'm interested in the motives of threat actors, state-backed groups, and ways security can be integrated with a low impact.

-## Now & Looking Ahead
+## What I'm Doing

-**I'm currently** revisiting core Cyber concepts, building a knowledge base with [QOwnNotes](https://www.qownnotes.org/) and [Obsidian](https://obsidian.md/).
-I volunteer at [Suffolk Archives](https://www.suffolkarchives.co.uk/), transcribing recordings of interviews to make the archive more accessible.
-I also volunteer at my local NHS foundation trust, [ESNEFT](https://www.esneft.nhs.uk/), reviewing leaflets to ensure patients can understand them.
+**Last year**, I revisited core Cyber concepts, building a knowledge base with [QOwnNotes](https://www.qownnotes.org/) and [Obsidian](https://obsidian.md/) and a [Cyber Security certificate](https://www.coursera.org/account/accomplishments/professional-cert/N88HYGYP0RM0).

+**Now**, I volunteer at [Suffolk Archives](https://www.suffolkarchives.co.uk/), transcribing recordings of interviews to make the archive more accessible, and at my local [NHS Trust](https://www.esneft.nhs.uk/), reviewing leaflets to ensure patients can understand them.

 **Looking ahead, I'm looking for work with opportunities to learn hands-on skills**.
 I consider myself to be committed, empathic, punctual and methodical.
 Written communication and attention to detail are two of my strengths.

-Being early in my career, I'm currently looking into apprenticeships and trainee roles - but please still reach out if you're interested and based near Ipswich (or offering a remote role).
+I'm looking into early career opportunities like apprenticeships and trainee roles, but please still reach out if you're interested and based near Ipswich (or offering a remote role).

 ## Contact